IQKV/quickstart-jpa-jwt-secured/README.md

 ### Tests

-This project contains JUnit tests, Hamcrest matchers, Mockito test doubles, Wiremock stubs, etc. You can run the test suite using
+This project includes JUnit tests, Hamcrest matchers, Mockito test doubles, Wiremock stubs, and more.
+You can run the test suite using

 ```bash
 ./mvnw verify -Puse-qulice